UKHO/docs/quality-assurance/automated-api-testing.md

 #### Performance and Load Testing:

 Note that the preferred technology for Performance/Load testing API's is K6.
-Please see "performance testing standards" (link tbc) for more info.
+Please see [performance testing checklist](https://github.com/UKHO/docs/blob/main/quality-assurance/performance-test-checklist.md) for more info.

-- **Real-world Load Scenarios**: The API should be tested under simulated real-world loads.
-- **Scalability Assessments**: The infrastructure's ability to handle peak usage should be tested.